"I can see ghosts. I can talk to ghosts and, if necessary, I can kick some serious ghost butt."

 Suze to the ghost of one Mrs Maria Diego, nee de Silva, Jesse's fiancée.Twice.

 Jesse also takes on Felix Diego, the slave runner who murdered him, with some impressive results.

 Jesse finally snaps and delivers the mother of all beat-downs to Paul Slater after the latter insinuates that he has been sleeping with the girl he loves, Suze for months.
-The latter ends up with a broken nose, and the former barely even takes a single blow.
+The latter ends up with a broken nose and is almost drowned, while the former barely even takes a single blow.